 \label{sec:data}

 The study area is the upper Rh\^{o}ne catchment in Switzerland.
-Precipitation time series come from six automatic weather stations, viz., Ulrichen, Zermatt, Visp, Montana, Sion, and Aigle (Fig. \ref{fig:map}) that are subject to various meteorological influences \citep{Horton2012}.
-The data were available at an hourly time step for 29~years (1982\textendash 2010) and were also obtained at a daily time step (from 6:00~UTC to 6:00~UTC the next day) for 50~years (1961\textendash 2010).
-Due to the low density of weather stations with high temporal resolution and long archives, no spatially aggregated rainfall was processed.
-The results will hereafter be presented arbitrarily for the Ulrichen station but are equivalent for all stations.
+The precipitation time series were obtained from six automatic weather stations, Ulrichen, Zermatt, Visp, Montana, Sion, and Aigle (Fig. \ref{fig:map}), that are subject to various meteorological influences \citep{Horton2012}.
+The data were available at an hourly time step for 29 years (1982\textendash 2010) and were also obtained at a daily time step of 06:00 UTC to 06:00 UTC the following day for 50 years (1961\textendash 2010).
+Owing to the low density of weather stations with high temporal resolution and long archives, no spatially aggregated rainfall was processed.
+The results are presented arbitrarily for the Ulrichen station but are equivalent for all stations.

-Synoptic-scale variables, used as predictors, were extracted from two of the most recent global reanalysis datasets: the european ERA-20C \citep{Poli2016} with a 3h temporal resolution and a spatial resolution of 1\textdegree, and MERRA-2 from NASA with a 6h temporal resolution and a spatial resolution of 0.625\textdegree x 0.5\textdegree.
-The study was originally performed on the NCEP/NCAR reanalysis 1 dataset \citep{Kalnay1996}, and the conclusions were similar.
-ERA-20C is build by assimilating only surface observations, and is thus available on a long period (1900\textendash 2010).
-On the contrary, MERRA-2 is build by assimilating observations at higher levels and from more sensors, including satellite data, but is then more limited in time (1980\textendash present).
-It is of interest to assess the relevance of an MTW with these two datasets, as they represent different kind of products.
-The specific advantages of ERA-20C is that it allows testing an MTW with a 3h time step, and it covers a long period.
-On the other hand, MERRA-2 has a higher spatial resolution and can be expected to be more accurate at higher levels of the atmosphere.
-The variables extracted from these datasets were geopotential heights at 500~hPa (Z500) and 1000~hPa (Z1000), as well as the total precipitable water (TPW) and the relative humidity at 850~hPa (RH850).
+Synoptic-scale variables used as predictors were extracted from two of the most recent global reanalysis datasets: the European Center for Medium Range Weather Forecasting 20th century reanalysis (ERA-20C) \citep{Poli2016}, with 3-h temporal resolution and a spatial resolution of 1\textdegree, and Modern-Era Retrospective Analysis for Research and Applications, Version 2 (MERRA-2), from the National Aeronautics and Space Administration (NASA), with a 6-h temporal resolution and a spatial resolution of 0.625\textdegree × 0.5\textdegree.
+The study was originally performed on the National Centers for Environmental Prediction/National Center for Atmospheric Research (NCEP/NCAR) reanalysis 1 dataset \citep{Kalnay1996}; the conclusions were similar.
+ERA-20C is built by assimilating only surface observations and is thus available for long periods (1900\textendash 2010).
+On the contrary, MERRA-2 is built by assimilating observations at higher levels and from more sensors including satellite data, but it is more limited in time (1980\textendash present).
+It is of interest to assess the relevance of an MTW with these two datasets because they represent different types of products.
+The specific advantages of ERA-20C are that it allows for testing an MTW with a 3-h time step, and it covers a long period.
+On the contrary, MERRA-2 has a higher spatial resolution and can be expected to be more accurate at higher levels of the atmosphere.
+The variables extracted from these datasets were geopotential heights at 500 hPa (Z500) and 1000 hPa (Z1000), the total precipitable water (TPW), and the relative humidity at 850 hPa (RH850).

 \subsection{The considered analogue methods}